-- 1. Provide patient-centered care that is compassionate, culturally sensitive, valued, appropriate and effective for the treatment of both common and uncommon health conditions as well as the promotion of health - 2.
-Demonstrate knowledge of established and evolving bio-psycho-social, clinical, epidemiological and nursing and other health sciences, for the provision of evidence-based patient care - 3.
-Demonstrate the ability to evaluate one's own practice and improve outcomes of patient care based on best available evidence, constant self-evaluation and life-long learning - 4.
-Demonstrate effective communication and collaboration with patients, their families, and interdisciplinary team - 5.
-Demonstrate a commitment to carrying out professional roles and responsibilities and adherence to ethical principles - 6.
-Demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to seek out appropriate services - 7.
-Demonstrate the ability to practice within an interdisciplinary team in a manner that optimizes safe, effective patient- and population-centered care - 8.
-Demonstrate qualities required to sustain life-long learning and professional development. - 9.
-Demonstrate understanding of utilization of technology inclusive of new modalities such as expanded telehealth, remote monitoring, virtual care - 10.
-Demonstrate the awareness of and the incorporation into practice of promoting health equity, diversity, equity and inclusion, and ending systemic racism
+- Provide patient-centered care that is compassionate, individualized, and respectful of all backgrounds, needs, preferences and values and is effective for the treatment of both common and uncommon health conditions as well as the promotion of health - 2.
+Demonstrate knowledge of established and evolving bio-psycho-social, clinical, epidemiological and nursing and other health sciences, for the provision of evidence-based patient care - Demonstrate the ability to evaluate one's own practice and improve outcomes of patient care based on best available evidence, constant self-evaluation and life-long learning - 4.
+Demonstrate effective communication and collaboration with patients, their families, and interdisciplinary team - Demonstrate a commitment to carrying out professional roles and responsibilities and adherence to ethical principles - Demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to seek out appropriate services - 7.
+Demonstrate the ability to practice within an interdisciplinary team in a manner that optimizes safe, effective patient- and population-centered care